dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-overview.md

 ## Logs

 Logs for application and `daprd` are captured in separate files.
-These log files are created automatically under `.dapr/logs` directory under each app director.
-These log file names follow the below pattern:
+These log files are created automatically under `.dapr/logs` directory under each application directory (`appDirPath` in the template).
+These log file names follow the pattern seen below:

-- `<appID>_app_<timestamp>.log` (file name format for app's log)
+- `<appID>_app_<timestamp>.log` (file name format for `app` log)
 - `<appID>_daprd_<timestamp>.log` (file name format for `daprd` log)

-Even if you've decided to rename your resources folder to something other than `.dapr`, the logs file are written to `.dapr` folder.
+Even if you've decided to rename your resources folder to something other than `.dapr`, the log files are written only to the `.dapr/logs` folder (created in the application directory).

 ## Watch the demo